JRMeyer/jrmeyer.github.io/_posts/2020-03-21-overview-mtl-in-asr.markdown

 All spoken languages are produced with human lungs, human mouths, and human vocal tracts.
 This means that all languages are produced in an acoustic space constrained by the anatomy of the human body.
 If we can bias a model to search for relevant patterns only within this constrained space, then we should expect the model to learn useful representations faster.
 Likewise, the model should be less likely to learn irrelevant correlated information about environmental noise which occurs outside this humanly-producible acoustic space.
 This is one intuition as to why the combination of unrelated languages is helpful: any extra language will add inductive bias for the relevant search space of human speech sounds.

 Nevertheless, these studies do show a tendency that closely related languages help each other more than unrelated languages.
-Both Huang (2013) and Dalmia (2018) concluded that improvement was greater when the languages were more similar.
+Both Huang (2013)[^huang2013] and Dalmia (2018)[^dalmia2018] concluded that improvement was greater when the languages were more similar.
 However, they still found that phonetically distinct languages were able to transfer useful bias to each other when a large enough dataset was used for the source language.
-With regards to how much Multi-Task Learning helps relative to size of the target language dataset, the authors in heigold2013, huang2013 saw larger relative improvements when the dataset for the target language was smaller (but they still observed improvements on large datasets).
+With regards to how much Multi-Task Learning helps relative to size of the target language dataset, the authors in Heigold (2013)[^heigold2013] and Huang (2013)[^huang2013] saw larger relative improvements when the dataset for the target language was smaller (but they still observed improvements on large datasets).

+[^dalmia2018]: Dalmia (2018): Sequence-based Multi-lingual Low Resource Speech Recognition
+[^heigold2013]: Heigold (2013): Multilingual acoustic models using distributed deep neural networks
+[^huang2013]: Huang (2013): Cross-language knowledge transfer using multilingual deep neural network with shared hidden layers

 In conclusion, Multi-Task Learning for multilingual acoustic modeling yields largest improvements when: (1) the dataset for the target language is small, (2) the auxiliary language is closely related, and (3) the auxiliary language dataset is large.